Ranked Among the Nation's Best

 - CSU is among Forbes' Top Colleges for 2013.
 The university ranks among the top Research Universities and Universities in the West.

 - CSU's professional doctoral veterinary medicine program is ranked No. 3 in the nation according to U.S. News and World Report's 2014 Best Graduate Schools edition.
 The College of Veterinary Medicine and Biological Sciences consistently places among the top three vet schools in the nation.
-It is also ranked third in the nation in federal research dollars.
+It is ranked No. 2 in the nation for federal research funding, according to a 2013 analysis by the Blue Ridge Institute for Medical Research.

 - The professional program in the Department of Occupational Therapy in CSU's College of Health and Human Sciences — designated a "Program of Excellence" by the state of Colorado — ranks No. 6 among similar programs nationwide according to U.S. News and World Report in its 2014 Best Graduate Schools edition.